vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dancing.
 Dvādaśamāsarkṣavrata-begin vrata on the Full Moon of K.

 when it falls on krttikā; worship of Narasimha, gift of sandalwood and tagara flowers to a brāhmana; on Mārg.
-Full Moon with Mrgasiras-nakṣatra worship of Rāma; on P. Full Moon with Pusya worship of Balarama; on Māghi and Maghā Varāba to be worshipped.
+Full Moon with Mrgasiras-nakṣatra worship of Rāma; on P. Full Moon with Puṣya worship of Balarama; on Māghi and Maghā Varāba to be worshipped.
 On Phālguns and Phālgunīs ( nakṣatras ) Nara and Nārāyana and so on up to

 Srāvana Full Moon; Vi.
 Dh.
 III.
 214. 1–26.
 Drādaśa-saptamīvratas-begin on Cai. śu.
 7; for twelve months

 on each 7th tithi of su. worship of the Sun under a different name; with the six letter mantra 'om namaḥ sūryāya'; freedom from various diseases ( like leprosy, dropsy, dysentery ) and secures health; HV I. 792-804 (from

-Aditya-purāṇa ).
+Āditya-purāṇa ).
 Dvūdaśāditya-vrata-begin on 12th of Mārg. śu.; worship of 12

-Adityas ( Dhātā, Mitra, Aryaman, Pūṣan, Sakra, Varuna, Bhaga, Tvaṣtr, Vivasvat, Savit; and Viṣṇu); at end gift of gold; reaches world of Savitự; HV I. 1173, AK ( folio 851 ), both quoting Vi.
+Ādityas ( Dhātā, Mitra, Aryaman, Pūṣan, Sakra, Varuna, Bhaga, Tvaṣtr, Vivasvat, Savit; and Viṣṇu); at end gift of gold; reaches world of Savitự; HV I. 1173, AK ( folio 851 ), both quoting Vi.
 Dh.
 III.
 182. 1-3, which call it Kāma

 devavrata.
 Dvādaśāhayajña-phalāvāpti-trtiya-on each 3rd tithi (of su.?)